SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 ###  Creating the class `LNWorkstation`
 Up until now our simulation only supports simple nodes whose behavior is just to pass the packet they receive around.
-We will now introduce new kind of nodes with different behavior.
+We will now introduce new kinds of nodes with different behavior.

 A workstation is the entry point for new packets onto the LAN network.
 It can emit packets to other workstations, printers or file servers.
 Since it is a kind of network node, but provides additional behavior, we will define it as a subclass of `LNNode`.
 Thus, it inherits the instance variables and methods defined in `LNNode`.
-Moreover, a workstation has to process packets that are addressed to it.
+Moreover, a workstation has to process packets that are addressed to it, therefore it will specialize the method `accept:`.

 ```
 LNWorkstation inherits from LNNode